 Last year, I found a mini firework stake that I’ve used to update the door decoration handing in the kitchen.

-Colonial fife and drummer (Byers Choice retired) figures are simply placed on the fireplace mantle.
+Colonial fife and drummer (Byers Choice retired) figures are simply placed on the fireplace mantle this holiday.

-In other years, I’ve incorporated the pair into Give Me Liberty Blue Tablescape centerpiece.
+In other years, I’ve incorporated the pair into a Give Me Liberty Blue Tablescape centerpiece.

 Nearby, General Washington and Ben Franklin (Byers Choice) sit on the baker’s rack.
 In February, George joins Abe on the Presidents Day Table with Liberty Blue.

-Decorating the living room this year, is a vintage liquor bottle designed in the form of a Continental soldier.
+Decorating the family room this year, is a vintage liquor bottle designed in the form of a Continental soldier.

 He’s my favorite piece of patriotic decor, because he represents my husband’s Revolutionary War ancestor.
 Read the amazing story of soldier/spy, Peacock the Rebel Bird, in Celebrating Patriots on Independence Day.

 In the kitchen, I made some changes to how I arranged red, white and blue linens and tableware.